NBA: Dwyane Wade Out Due To Injury, Poses Challenges To Jimmy Butler And Bulls

 “I mean, it was a fractured bone and some ligament damage,” Dwyane said.
 “Technical terms would be a sprain or whatever, but things like that….
 But the good thing about it is it did go back in.
 Obviously it’s a big injury in baseball when it comes to baseball and pitchers — the Tommy John word that everyone in baseball and pitchers are afraid of — so it was big in that way, but I was lucky that it went back in, and now the biggest thing is about protecting it, making sure it heals the right way, so I can get back to my football passes on the basketball court.”

 Dwyane, who already missed 11 games in NBA’s current season, is expected to skip 14 more due to the said injuries.
-The former Miami Heat star also revealed that he is set to do rehab for him to recover quickly.
+The former Miami Heat star also revealed that he is set to do rehab in order for him to recover quickly.
 Wade expressed his eagerness to play for the Chicago Bulls in the playoffs if he is cleared by the doctors.

 “I’ll probably have to wear this [cast] for two weeks, but I have to take it off to do my rehab and stuff.
 Doc really wants me to make sure that it heals right, so I think this [cast] will be about a two-weeker, but I go back in a week, get another X-ray, see how everything is healing and go from there.”